matthewmueller/atomic-json/Readme.md

 # atomic-json

-  write to a json file in parallel without losing keys.
+  add to a json file in parallel without losing keys.

 ## Example